Our Team

 Marketing and Community Outreach Director

 Melissa has been with Neurotherapeutic Pediatric Therapies since 1995.
-Her position on the admin team has varied greatly over the years and in 2011 Melissa began overseeing the marketing department.
-She manages the development and implementation of all marketing strategies, communications, and networking events for Neuro.
-Along with her team, she is committed to creating and maintaining successful connections and partnerships with other providers, organizations, community leaders, schools, and families in order to further increase awareness of Neuro’s programs.
+Her position on the admin team has varied greatly over the years and in 2024 she transitioned from directing the marketing department to focus on Community Outreach.
+She is committed to creating and maintaining successful connections and partnerships with other providers, organizations, community leaders, schools, and families to further increase an awareness of Neuro’s programs.

 Melissa brings a unique perspective and passion to her role as a parent of a child living with disabilities.
 Her compassion and understanding from a parent’s perspective is a valuable resource for the families and professionals we work with.